 On its aesthetic high contrast dial, you can find subdials for the 24 hours and day of the week, as well as a date display at the 6 o’clock position.
 And enclosing it with a reinforcement of scratch resistance is a durable mineral crystal dial window.

 Housed within this beautiful watch is a 40-hour power reserve, 21-jewel Japanese automatic movement.
 This watch by Orient is water-resistant to 100 meters, and it comes with a screw-down crown and screw-down case back to match.

 MARATHON Swiss Made Military Field Army Watch

 Designed for the use of infantry and military personnel, the MARATHON Swiss Made Military Field Army Watch meets the military standards under MIL-PRF-46374G, Type I, Class 1.
-Whether for a soldier in the field of battle or for a modern man in his day to day life, this watch won’t disappoint.
+Whether for a soldier in the field of battle or a modern man in his day-to-day life, this watch won’t disappoint.

 The highly durable, impact-resistant fiber shell case, scratch-resistant sapphire crystal dial window, and a black nylon strap that composes this watch make for a tough exterior.
 And it’s reinforced with 30 meter-water resistance.

 It runs with a 3-jewel quartz movement.
 MaraGlo photoluminescent paint is applied to the hands and markers to read the time in the dark.